tai1nguyen/dnd-gadgetzan-gazette/about/shops.md

 | Potion of water breathing   | 250 gp |

 ### The Private Eye
-This private detective's business is unremarkable on the outside, its only distinguishing mark an black-and-white sign featuring an ominous eye.
+This private detective's business is unremarkable on the outside, its only distinguishing mark a black-and-white sign featuring an ominous eye.
 Inside is a regal apartment dimly lit by flickering oil lamps.
 The door is locked, and visitors must knock or ring the bell before being let in.

 They are met by **Vincent Trench**, a goblin detective and the owner of the Private Eye.
 He speaks concisely, dresses in a sharp suit, and smokes a slim pipe.